 Activity 3: Go Easy with a Guide

-The most affordable, accessible and easiest way to understand the layout of a very confusing city, and get your interests addressed and visited is through a guided tour.
+Want an affordable, accessible and easy way to understand the layout of this very confusing city?
+Then get your interests addressed and visited is through a guided tour of Jerusalem.
 This way, families can pick which parts of Jerusalem might be of interest and then plan a tour accordingly.

 Children are a welcome addition to the appropriate tours, and the operators will have solid recommendations for these.
 Kids can ask all the questions that pop into their creative little minds and get them answered in a very proper and meaningful way.